honeysol/react-smart-hook/packages/react-fast-hook-firebase/README.md

 Firebase has an original excellent caching mechanism.
 In an example of firestore, if you have effective onSnapshot subscription, you can use a cached value via `getDocFromCache`, `getDoc` or other `onSnapshot` subscriptions.
 But this mechanism has a severe limitation.

 1. You can only get value asynchronously, even if it has been cached. (`getDocFromCache` can only return Promise)
-2. If a React component subscribe Firebase resource and unsubscribe in `unmount`, a cache of a value is also released.
+2. If a React component subscribes firestore resource and unsubscribe in `unmount`, a cache of a value is also released.
 And next page cannot use cache.
 This behaviour cannot be changes at least you use react-firebase-react-hook.

 This package resolve these problems with smart caching mechanism privided by `react-hook-retention-cache`.